ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 authorImageUrl: https://avatars1.githubusercontent.com/u/9714350?s=100&v=4
 ---

-Today we are releasing Hot Chocolate version 12, which brings many new features and refinements to the platform.
-The main focus for this release was to put a new execution engine in that will allow us to build a more efficient schema federation with the next version.
-We are constantly iteration on the execution engine to make it more efficient and allow for new use-cases.
-Many implementations for GraphQL federation/stitching build a specific execution engine for this particular case of schema federation.
+Today we are releasing Hot Chocolate 12, which brings many new features and refinements to the platform.
+The main focus for this release was to put a new execution engine in place that will allow us to build a more efficient schema federation with the next version.
+We are constantly iterating on the execution engine to make it more efficient and allow for new use-cases.
+Many implementations for GraphQL federation/stitching build a specific execution engine to handle federated schemas.
 With Hot Chocolate, we always wanted to keep this integrated and allow for stitching part of a graph while at the same time extending types in that very same schema.
 This also allows us to use improvements made for schema federation in other areas like Hot Chocolate Data, which will boost features and reliability with the next release.

 # Execution Engine